ken2190/myutil/testdata/out/docs/doc_das2.md

 <br>
     Reads source data, calculates start and end of each series, drops bad series, calculates log1p(series)
 <br>
-    :param start: start date of effective time interval, can be None to start from beginning
+    start: start date of effective time interval, can be None to start from beginning
 <br>
-    :param end: end date of effective time interval, can be None to return all data
+    end: end date of effective time interval, can be None to return all data
 <br>
-    :param valid_threshold: minimal ratio of series real length to entire (end-start) interval.
+    valid_threshold: minimal ratio of series real length to entire (end-start) interval.
 Series dropped if
 <br>
     ratio is less than threshold
 <br>